amicuchu/NintendoClientsWiki/Matchmake-Referee-Protocol.md

 | Type | Description |
 | --- | --- |
 | Uint64 | Round id |

 ## Response
 This method does not return anything.

+# (14) ResetStats
+## Request
+This method does not take any parameters.

+## Response
+This method does not return anything.